Fantasy Town Name Generator

 How to Use These Names

-Use fantasy city names for capitals, ports, market towns, magical universities, ruined cities, guild strongholds, and adventure hubs.
+Use fantasy town names for villages, ports, market towns, border posts, magical crossroads, ruined settlements, guild outposts, and adventure hubs.
 In fiction, the name can establish atmosphere before a character arrives.
-In RPG campaigns, the lore snippet can become a first quest, local rumor, faction conflict, or reason the city matters.
-Try pairing a generated city with a ruler, district, festival, crime, and landmark.
+In RPG campaigns, the lore snippet can become a first quest, local rumor, faction conflict, or reason the town matters.
+Try pairing a generated town with a mayor, landmark, festival, local crime, and nearby road.

 Advertisement